dfelinto/blender-manual/manual/render/output/audio/speaker.rst

       If the object is farther away than this distance, this distance is used to calculate the distance-based volume.
       Influence of this value also depends on the distance model.
    Reference
-      The distance at which the volume is 100% (1.0).
+      The distance at which the volume is full (1.0).
 Set this value to the distance used for recording the sound.
       Usually sound effects recordings should be made exactly 1 m away from sound to get an accurate volume.